JonathanReyess/koala/README.md

 A detailed Jupyter Notebook is included in the `notebook/` folder, providing a full walkthrough of video preprocessing, feature extraction, and model training (run on Google Colab using an NVIDIA T4 GPU).

 ---
 ## Limitations
 The model is currently trained on the KSL77 dataset (1,228 video samples) due to the scarcity of publicly and globally accessible Korean Sign Language datasets.

-While a significantly larger and more comprehensive resource—the KSL-Guide dataset (121K video samples, including interrogative sentences, as described in Ham et al., FG 2021)—exists, its access is severely restricted.
-The dataset is hosted on the Korean AI-Hub platform (https://aihub.or.kr/aihubdata/data/view.do?currMenu=115&topMenu=100&aihubDataSe=realm&dataSetSn=103), which limits data application and download to Korean citizens.
+While a significantly larger and more comprehensive resource exists—the KSL-Guide dataset (121,000 video samples, including interrogative sentences, as described in Ham et al., FG 2021)—its access is severely restricted.
+The dataset is hosted on the Korean AI-Hub platform (https://aihub.or.kr/aihubdata/data/view.do?currMenu=115&topMenu=100&aihubDataSe=realm&dataSetSn=103), which limits data application and download to Korean citizens only.

-This accessibility constraint prevents the system from being trained on a richer, more diverse corpus, thereby limiting the vocabulary scope and generalization capability of the current model.
+This accessibility constraint prevents our system from being trained on a richer, more diverse corpus, thereby limiting the vocabulary scope and generalization capability of the current model.
+Future work could benefit from:
+* Collaboration with Korean institutions for dataset access
+* Development of transfer learning approaches using related sign language datasets
+* Community-driven data collection efforts to expand the available corpus
 ---

 ## License